AmaniAppNest/nv-quantum-sensor-simulator/README.md

 ## **Project Status**

-This repository is an actively developing computational research project.
+This repository provides a modular computational framework for coupled mechanical and quantum modeling of NV-based quantum sensing.

-The current version establishes the numerical foundations required for coupled mechanical and quantum modeling.
-Advanced spatial NV modeling, physically complete strain interactions, sensing observables, and adaptive control are being added progressively.
+The architecture is designed to accommodate specialized modeling, sensing, and adaptive-control extensions while preserving the established FEM, Hamiltonian, Lindblad, and pulse-sequence components.

 The emphasis is on: